agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="upsertgroup"></a>
+<a id="upsertgroupexternal"></a>
-# **UpsertGroup**
+# **UpsertGroupExternal**
-> Group UpsertGroup (GroupData groupData)
+> GroupExternal UpsertGroupExternal (GroupExternalData groupExternalData)

-Use the `GroupData` object resource to insert or update (Upsert) `Group` using `Id` field(s) value.
+Use the `GroupExternalData` object resource to insert or update (Upsert) `GroupExternal` using `Id` field(s) value.
 You can supply the required field values in the request data, and then use the `POST` method of the resource.
-The input parameter must be used in the `GroupData` record structure inside the `FieldType` parameter in the foreign key fields.
-Foreign key fields are: `Created_By`  ### Update a record of Group * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
-You cannot change `Id` field value (primary key). * When the Id field value is not provided, the system will automatically initiate the insertion of a new record.  ### Create a new record of Group * If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`GroupData`).
+The input parameter must be used in the `GroupExternalData` record structure inside the `FieldType` parameter in the foreign key fields.
+Foreign key fields are: `Created_By`  ### Update a record of GroupExternal * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
+You cannot change `Id` field value (primary key). * When the Id field value is not provided, the system will automatically initiate the insertion of a new record.  ### Create a new record of GroupExternal * If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`GroupExternalData`).
 The response body will contain the object of the updated or created record if the call is successful.
-Method returns an extended `Group` structure.
+Method returns an extended `GroupExternal` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.

 ### Example
 ```csharp